 Now, let’s talk about the outliers.
 Ever heard of a baby born with teeth?
 Those are called natal teeth.
 They’re pretty rare, and while they might look adorable, they can pose a risk for breastfeeding or irritate your baby’s tongue.
 A pediatrician can assess the situation and recommend next steps.

 Neonatal teeth erupt within the first month of life.
 These are even less common than natal teeth and your pediatrician will likely monitor them closely.
 In some cases, removal might be necessary to prevent oral health issues.
+I’ll delve deeper into the teething order and what to expect next.

 Teething Timeline and Order of Tooth Eruption

+We know teething is variable, but is there any rhyme or reason to which teeth show up first?
+Absolutely!
 Here’s a roadmap for what to expect, but remember, this is just a general guide.
 Your baby might be a trendsetter and decide to erupt their teeth in a totally unique order.
 No worries, that’s perfectly normal!

-General Tooth Eruption Order:
+General Tooth Eruption Order

 Tooth | When They Usually Arrive |